lasseebert/til/git/20170310_bisect_with_run.md

-# Git - bisect with automatic run
+# Git - Bisect with automatic run

 The other day I had made several commits to a feature branch.
 While I coded, I only ran the test files associated with the code I wrote.